jsvcycling/hh-perf/README.md

-# hh-performance
+# Hodgkin-Huxley Performance

 The Hodkin-Huxley model implemented in several programming languages in order to compare performance.